From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Background and Related Work

 Federated Learning \cite{mcmahan2017communication}, a decentralized approach to machine learning deployment, is another noteworthy technique for enhancing user privacy.
-In this framework, edge devices (e.g., smartphones, personal computers, etc.) participate in model training alongside a central server.
-The devices locally train the model on their data and then send only the updated weights-subject to predefined constraints-to the server, which aggregates them to update the global model.
+In this framework, edge devices (e.g., smartphones, edge devices, etc.) participate in model training alongside a central server.
+The devices locally train the model on their data and then send only the updated weights, subject to predefined constraints, to the server, which aggregates them to update the global model.
 The updated global model is then distributed back to the participating devices.
 This process ensures that users’ raw data never leaves their devices, thereby offering strong privacy protection.

 Nevertheless, recent studies have shown that attackers can exploit vulnerabilities in this setup.
 For instance, they may reverse-engineer model weights to reconstruct sensitive data (reconstruction attacks) \cite{zhu2019deep,geiping2020inverting}, or poison the model during training (model poisoning attacks) \cite{yazdinejad2024robust}.
 These threats highlight persistent privacy and model safety risks for users despite the advantages of federated learning.